island-is/island.is/handbook/repository/system-e2e.md

 ## 🏗️ Test structure

 Test cases are written spec files somewhere.
-Tests that don’t modify anything (e.g. _create_ an application, _change_ the user’s name, etc.), and verify basic functionality are called **smoke tests**.
+Tests that do not modify anything (e.g. _create_ an application, _change_ the user’s name, etc.), and verify basic functionality are called **smoke tests**.
 Tests that are more detailed and/or make any changes at all, are called **acceptance tests**.
 Test cases are put into folders by what app they are testing, smoke/acceptance test, and each file tests some aspect of an app.
 Here is an example of the folder layout for testing the search engine and front-page of the `web` project:

 ```bash
 web/                      (app name)